Release Date: 4/24/2009

 You can use any heat source such as lamps, lights, heaters, fires, you name it to recharge your health.
 There are two meters and the outer one shows how warm the room is or the heat source.
 You can only heal up to where that meter stops, and then you have your endurance gauge for sprinting.

-The game looks pretty good and you need a monster rig to run this with DirectX10 and get the best looking settings.
-The textures are highly detailed, and you can even watch the ice melt and watch the water run down walls in real time.
+The game looks pretty good and you need a monster rig to run this with DirectX10 and get the best-looking settings.
+The textures are highly detailed, and you can even watch the ice melt and watch the water run down walls in real-time.
 Of course, this was one of the very first DX10 games so there are plenty of glitches.
 The PS4.0 has a problem making animations jerky so you have to fiddle around with minimizing to the desktop and changing it from 3 to 4 to get it to stop.
-The game will crash at random sometimes, and there is some weird out of nowhere glitches throughout.
+The game will crash at random sometimes, and there are some weird out of nowhere glitches throughout.
 This makes the game very frustrating to play even if you have a hefty rig.